macauff/macauff/docs/inputs.rst

 ``correct_mag_array``

-List of magnitudes at which to evaluate the distribution of matches to the higher-astrometric-precision dataset in the chosen ``correct_astro_mag_indices_index`` filter.
-Accepts a list of floats.
+List of magnitude arrays at which to evaluate the distribution of matches to the higher-astrometric-precision dataset in each input-catalogue photometric filter.
+Accepts a list of lists of floats, or two-dimensional array, with the first axis the same length as ``mag_indices``.

 ``correct_mag_slice``

-Corresponding to each magnitude in ``correct_mag_array``, each element of this list of floats should be a width around each ``correct_mag_array`` element to select sources, ensuring a small sub-set of similar brightness objects are used to determine the Astrometric Uncertainty Function of.
+Corresponding to each magnitude in ``correct_mag_array``, each element of this list of lists of floats should be a width around each ``correct_mag_array`` element to select sources, ensuring a small sub-set of similar brightness objects are used to determine the Astrometric Uncertainty Function of.

 ``correct_sig_slice``

-Elementwise with ``correct_mag_array`` and ``correct_mag_slice``, a list of floats of widths of astrometric precision to select a robust sub-sample of objects in each magnitude bin for, ensuring a self-similar AUF.
+Elementwise with ``correct_mag_array`` and ``correct_mag_slice``, a list of lists of floats of widths of astrometric precision to select a robust sub-sample of objects in each magnitude bin for, ensuring a self-similar AUF.

-``mag_unc_indices``

-Similar to ``mag_indices``, a list of ``len(mag_indices)`` integers, one for each column in ``mag_indices`` for where the corresponding uncertainty column is held for each magnitude in the input .csv file.

 ``use_photometric_uncertainties``